-Karoline M. Lewis, '94, assistant professor of preaching, and led adult forums on Paul's Letter to the Romans and Bible Basics at Lutheran Community of Grace, Minnetonka, Minn.; and Mount Calvary Lutheran Church, Eagan, Minn., in September.
+Karoline M. Lewis, '94, assistant professor of preaching, led adult forums on Paul's Letter to the Romans and Bible Basics at Lutheran Community of Grace, Minnetonka, Minn.; and Mount Calvary Lutheran Church, Eagan, Minn., in September.
 She led an adult forum in May at Mount Olivet Lutheran Church, Victoria, Minn.
 In April she was the keynote speaker for the Montana Synod Pastor's Conference.
 She was elected vice president of the upper Midwest region of the Society of Biblical Literature in March and associate editor of Word & World in January.
 She was named the 2009-2010 visiting preaching scholar at Como Park Lutheran Church, St. Paul, Minn.
 She provided a review of "I Corinthians: A Shorter Exegetical and Pastoral Commentary" for Trinity Seminary Review's summer/fall issue.

-Karoline M. Lewis and will be the keynote speaker at the St. Paul Area Synod Book of Faith Workshop in November.
+Karoline M. Lewis will be the keynote speaker at the St. Paul Area Synod Book of Faith Workshop in November.
 In December, she'll present at the Academy of Homiletics.
 In February, she'll present at Word of Life: Preaching at Funerals.
 From February through May, she'll conduct adult forums on the Gospel of John at Mount Carmel

 Lutheran Church, Minneapolis.

-Terence E. Fretheim, Elva B. Lovell Chair in Old Testament, and will teach two courses at the Lutheran Theological Seminary in Hong Kong this fall.
+Terence E. Fretheim, Elva B. Lovell Chair in Old Testament, will teach two courses at the Lutheran Theological Seminary in Hong Kong this fall.

-Alan G. Padgett, professor of systematic theology, and will be one of 10 lecturers at a conference on Science and Religion: The Current Debate at Tsinghua University in China, Oct.
+Alan G. Padgett, professor of systematic theology, will be one of 10 lecturers at a conference on Science and Religion: The Current Debate at Tsinghua University in China, Oct.
 26-30.